AdilDevStuff/SpriteTrail2D/README.md

 # SpriteTrail2D
-A Godot 4 version of `SpriteTrail` addon made by *Luiz Lopes* for Godot 3.X (Thanks for making the addon!)
+A Godot 4 version of `SpriteTrail` addon made by *Luiz Lopes* for Godot 3.X

 *Checkout the original repo:*
 https://github.com/luizcarlos1405/SpriteTrail